Madhan-raio-97/currency_to_words/README.md

 ### Full Implementation with All Cases:

-Here’s how you can implement the handling of these additional cases:
+Here is how you can implement the handling of these additional cases:

 1. **Sentence case**: